Cucumber Tomato Avocado Salad

 Notes

-Storage: Store any leftovers in an airtight container for no more than 2 days since the avocado will brown by then.
+Storage: Store any leftovers in an airtight container in the fridge for no more than 2 days since the avocado will start browning by then.

 Make Ahead: You can make the dressing up to 7 days in advance, and you can prepare most of the salad up to 1 day in advance.
 Just add the avocados and the dressing when you’re ready to toss it.